-These courses are designed to provide students with the mathematical understandings and critical-thinking skills identified for entry into post-secondary studies in programs that require the study of mathematical fields other than calculus such as discrete mathematics, geometry, logic and statistics.

-Each pathway has several proficiencies that they address; for the most part, there is very little overlap between each of the three courses above.
+These courses are designed to provide students with the mathematical understanding and critical-thinking skills identified for entry into post-secondary studies in programs that require the study of mathematical fields other than calculus such as discrete mathematics, geometry, logic and statistics.
+Each pathway has several proficiencies that they address.
+For the most part, there is very little overlap between each of the three pathways desctribe above.
 It is possible to take more than one of these mathematics courses.